 Market Participants are expected to behave in an ethical and professional manner to uphold the fairness and integrity of the Precious Metals market.

 The ethical and professional behaviour of Market Participants underpins the fairness and integrity of the market.
 The exercise of judgement is central to acting ethically and professionally and Market Participants (meaning both firms and their staff) should be guided in doing so by the high-level principles below when applying the specific guidance in the Code and at all times when participating in the market.

+This Code additionally notes that the promotion of diversity and inclusion is now a commonly recognised best practice within many markets and firms.
+The benefits of a diverse and inclusive workforce are widely acknowledged, and Market Participants are expected to promote the development of such a workforce within their firms and through their market activities, in order to access a wider range of skills and diversity of thought.

 Ethics Principle 1 – Market Participants should strive for the highest ethical standards